 In regards to your career, where do you want to be in 5 or 10 years?

-In terms of healthy habit, what are your thoughts on the current beverage options out there?
-(I.e. Energy Drinks, high caffeine, high sugar drinks)
+In terms of healthy habits, what are your thoughts on the current beverage options out there?
+(I.e. Energy Drinks, high sugar drinks etc)

 How does Wize fit into your current lifestyle?
 And why do you choose Wize?